SteveWeed79/steve-weed-portfolio/README.md

 This project is a Portfolio for myself and my current and future works.

-- I am excited by this project because it makes the idea of me coding more in the future seem more real.
+- I am excited by this project because it makes the idea of me coding more in the future seem real.
 - I enjoy having a place on the web about me, my thoughts and my work.
 - I can continue to work and improve my site with time as my skills and knowledge improve.
 - I learned a great deal about CSS flexbox and how to position items.
 Also, I learned that I need make sure to account for image size when building sights so that they fit well together on the page.